ToyotaInfoTech/RAMN/docs/hardware/body.rst

 Body
 ====

-The BODY expansion is the expansion associated to ECU D, and is used to realize two simple functions usually in the BODY domain of a car:
+The BODY expansion is the expansion associated with ECU D, and is used to realize two simple functions usually in the BODY domain of a car:

 * Engine Key
 * Lights